Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Details of Experiments

 \subsection{Pre-computation Details}

-As shown in Table \ref{tab:precompute_time}, the discrete Ricci flow is pre-computed offline.
-Although it requires iterative Sinkhorn updates, this is a one-time preprocessing step, adding no latency to training or inference.
-Empirically, preprocessing scales well, taking roughly 30 minutes even for dense graphs like Photo.
-Thus, the one-time cost does not become a bottleneck for large-scale learning.
-In practice, this phase can be substantially accelerated through engineering optimizations.
-Given the inherent independence of curvature updates across edges, the computation is highly suited for parallelization on multi-core CPUs or GPU clusters.
+As shown in Table~\ref{tab:precompute_time}, the discrete Ricci flow is pre-computed offline as a one-time preprocessing step.
+Although it involves iterative Sinkhorn updates, it introduces no additional latency during model training or inference.
+The preprocessing cost remains moderate across the benchmark datasets.
+Even for relatively dense graphs such as Photo, computing $T=10$ Ricci-flow steps takes about 30 minutes.
+Moreover, this cost is paid only once and can be reused across different training runs, hyperparameter settings, and random data splits.
+In practice, this phase can be further accelerated through engineering optimizations, since curvature updates across edges are naturally independent and therefore well suited for parallelization on multi-core CPUs or GPU clusters.